- About Us

 - Contact Us

-The Southern Public Relations Hall of Fame was established in 2010 to recognize the distinguished accomplishments, commitment and leadership of professional public relations practitioners and educators from the southeastern United States, for the benefit of promoting the PR profession.
-Inductees are former southern public relations practitioners or educators who have brought honor to the PR field.
+The Southern Public Relations Federation Hall of Fame was established in 2010 to recognize the distinguished accomplishments, commitment and leadership of professional public relations practitioners and educators from the southeastern United States, for the benefit of promoting the PR profession.
+Inductees are current and former southern public relations practitioners or educators who have brought honor to the PR field.

 The Hall is co-sponsored by SPRF and the Mississippi State University Department of Communications and is permanently installed outside the John Grisham Room inside in the Mitchell Memorial Library on the campus of Mississippi State University in Starkville.

-SPRF is accepting nominations for the 2013 Hall of Fame, and the deadline has been set for July 31.
 Hall of Fame candidates must be SPRF members to be considered for selection, but a membership application may be submitted along with the Hall of Fame nomination form, and the waiting period will be waived.

 Criteria for selection includes 25 years or more of professional experience by candidates who: